The Ultimate Guide to SLI/SLO

 Latency SLOs should not be used for SLO adjustments.

-Once you are satisfied that your queries are correct, you can adjust your availability SLOs.
+Once you are satisfied that your queries are correct, you can adjust your availability SLO.

 Latency SLO adjusts the SLI.